Interactive and Innovative: The Impact of Experiential Learning

 We know finances can be complicated, and at times overwhelming, but they are essential for people to understand in order to create the future they aspire to achieve.
 “What’s unique about our approach at In Good Company is that we incorporate experiential learning into our curriculum by layering VARK learning styles — those that work best for (v)isual, (a)uditory, (r)eading/writing and (k)inesthetic learners,” shares Ryan White, head of In Good Company.
 “This approach to learning is evident in our core series of workshops: Financial Foundations, Money Mindfulness, Intro to Investing and The Road to Retirement.”

 Experiential learning also allows us to build trust with our learners and break down barriers.
 Instead of speaking from the front of the room using financial jargon and slang, we work to bring people together through hands-on activities and open discussions.
 “The shared experience for our attendees isn’t in what the presenter is conveying, it is delivered by working alongside other learners to see how different techniques and approaches are applied in unique situations,” says White.
-We bring our experienced advisors right into your office, making it easy for all employees to attend in a comfortable setting.
+We bring our experienced financial professionals right into your office, making it easy for all employees to attend in a comfortable setting.

 To us, traditional learning is becoming a trend of the past.
 Instead of reading textbooks, we encourage participants to write their own story by using what they learned in our immersive workshops.
 “Looking at the 70-20-10 Model for Learning and Development — 70 percent of people’s knowledge is from their experiences, 20 percent from interactions with others and 10 percent from formal education,” shares White.
 The creators of this model believe hands-on experiences are the most beneficial because they give an individual the opportunity to recognize their skills, make decisions and address any challenges.1